The History of Golf's Greatest Players at Treetops Resort

 Threetops became home to the ESPN Par-3 Shootout beginning in 1999.
 The tournament’s field included some of the greatest names in the history of golf, like Lee Janzen, Ray Floyd, and Jack Nicklaus.

 The Shootout continued for eight years, and players participating in the annual event have collectively won over 50 major championships.
-Many great shots were hit throughout the eight Shootouts we hosted at Threetops, but none was greater than the swing often referred to as "the shot heard ‘round the world" when Lee Trevino made an ace on Hang Time, the seventh hole, and won $1,090,000.
+Many great shots were hit throughout the eight Shootouts we hosted at Threetops, but none was greater than the swing often referred to as "the shot heard ‘round the world" when Lee Trevino made an ace on High Five, the seventh hole, and won $1,090,000.
 He followed up this incredible performance with an even more impressive move; donating half his winnings to St. Jude Children’s Research Hospital.

 The year after Trevino hit his million-dollar shot, Phil Mickelson and Fred Couples had a little fun with Trevino.
 After a plaque was installed on the spot where Trevino swung his club for the million-dollar shot, Couples and Mickelson jokingly tapped the plaque for good luck before they took their shots.
-They didn’t get a hole-in-one, but now it’s something everyone needs to do before teeing off on Hang Time.
+They didn’t get a hole-in-one, but now it’s something everyone needs to do before teeing off on High Five.

 Arnold Palmer and Mickelson are two additional famous golfers with reputations for being genuinely good people.
 Past members of our staff recall experiencing their kindness and generosity in person.
 Imagine being a 16-year-old bag handler and getting the opportunity to have a one-on-one conversation with one of these golf legends.